Double-click here to add your own text.

 Phillimore reference: Devon 17,5

-The public immediately compensated Iris loss out of its treasury.
+The public immediately compensated it's loss out of its treasury.
 This did but make the Romans more eager for the discovery; and after many trials they succeeded.
-Publius Crassus (father of Marcus Crassus the Triumvir) who was praetor, and governed Spain for several years, landed in the Cassiterides, and found the report of their riches verified1.
-As soon as the Romans made a conquest of the country, they formed in the tin province camps and roads, still visible; and left behind vases, urns, sepulchres, and money, that exhibit daily proofs of their having been a stationary people in I hose parts”1; and that Dunmonium extended even to the Belerian promontory, or the Land’s-end
+Publius Crassus ,father of Marcus Crassus the Triumvir who was praetor, and governed Spain for several years, landed in the Cassiterides, and found the report of their riches verified.
+As soon as the Romans made a conquest of the country, they formed in the tin province camps and roads, still visible; and left behind vases, urns, sepulchres, and money, that exhibit daily proofs of their having been a stationary people in those parts and that Dunmonium extended even to the Belerian promontory, or the Land’s-end

 Geography by Ptolemy,